geek182/kubernetes/issues-I-got/tls-related.md

 #### above the command is showing no node because I delete the node previously register.
 So using the same certificates I'm able to communicate to the API so kubelet is okay.

-I stopped the kubelet on this worker just to make sure it wasn't the responsible for the messages and start to rule out few options:
+I stopped the kubelet on this worker just to make sure it wasn't the responsible for the messages and for starting to rule out few options:
 ```
 systemctl stop kubelet
 ```